turonn/tick-app3-thesql/README.md

 <code>brew install stripe/stripe-cli/stripe</code>

+Additional instructions for installing the Stripe Command Line Interface can be found here: https://stripe.com/docs/stripe-cli

 Then, you will need to log in to a Stripe.
 Run the following command to log in:

 <code>stripe login</code>